 "The pilot projects are important, they have a value, not only because of the project, but also the wider impact they've had.
 With the media for example, when you work on a piece on ethnic profiling, it is great when you can suggest a police officer they can interview that is working to prevent it and provides examples that other police can follow."
+Police interact with members of the Muslin community at a mosque in London, on July 22, 2005. © Justin Jin/Panos

+Many forms of community consultation risk lending legitimacy to poor police practices.
 Participating in diversity training allows police to report that civil society and/or affected communities are working with them to address the issue, while doing nothing to change structural factors driving ethnic profiling.
 The UK's community monitoring system has been described as providing a "fiction of accountability" while failing to change stop and search practices.
-These community panels are often characterized as "explanatory and co-operative," but police are not under any legal obligation to act on the feedback provided by the panel.125 Many police-community forums fail to address the power imbalance between the police and community, do not adequately represent community diversity, and lack independence from police structures.126
+These community panels are often characterized as "explanatory and co-operative," but police are not under any legal obligation to act on the feedback provided by the panel.
+Many police-community forums fail to address the power imbalance between the police and community, do not adequately represent community diversity, and lack independence from police structures.